Muhammad-Asim-Kundi/Muhammad-Asim-Kundi/README.md

 - 🌱 Devoted to **acquiring knowledge from every encounter; I am a student of life.**

-- 👯 "Keen to initiate a dynamic software engineering career at a prominent technology firm, ideally within the **FAANG** consortium."
+- 👯 "Keen to initiate a dynamic **software engineering career** at a prominent technology firm, ideally within the **FAANG consortium**."

 - 📝 I regularly code [https://github.com/Muhammad-Asim-Kundi](https://github.com/Muhammad-Asim-Kundi)